 The property you are looking at may actually be within a community scheme.
-Generally, community schemes support a variety of different land uses (houses, apartments, gym, shops, golf course) within the one complex.
-Community schemes operate in much the same way as strata schemes, having lot owners, common property, owners corporations and by-laws.
+Generally, community schemes support a variety of different land uses that could include houses, apartments, gyms, shops, golf courses within the one complex.
+Community schemes operate in a similar way to the strata schemes, having lot owners, common property, owners corporations and by-laws.

 Before buying into a strata scheme, you should be clear on the common property boundaries.
-For a definitive answer on the common property, refer to the strata plan for your individual strata scheme from Land and Property Information NSW.
-The strata plan shows the layout of the strata scheme and the common property details.
+For a definitive answer on the common property, refer to the strata plan for your individual strata scheme from NSW Land and Property Information.
+The strata plan will show the layout of the strata scheme and the common property details.
 Pay close attention to items such as sliding doors leading to balconies, garage doors and balcony railings, as strata plans may differ on whether these are common property.
 You can also obtain expert advice if you are uncertain about the common property boundaries.

 In most strata schemes, the lot owner owns the inside of the unit but not the main structure of the building.
-Usually the four main walls, the ceiling, roof and the floor are common property.
 The internal walls within the lot (e.g. the wall between the kitchen and lounge room), floor coverings such as carpet and fixtures such as baths, toilet bowls and bench tops are all the property of the lot owner.
 Effectively, a lot owner generally owns the 'airspace' (and anything included in the airspace) inside the boundary walls, floor and ceiling of the lot.

 The strata scheme plan determines the unit entitlement for each lot.
 It is important for lot owners to know their unit entitlement, as this is what is used to work out the overall interest (part-ownership) in the common property, and to calculate the levies payable, and voting entitlements.
-Not all lot owners have the same unit entitlement, as this can vary for each unit in a scheme.
+Not all lot owners have the same unit entitlement.

 Lot owners need to make regular contributions to the owners corporation to cover the maintenance and administration of the strata scheme and help maintain the life of the building.

 The owners corporation looks after the management of the strata scheme.
-It must set up and keep an administrative fund (for day-to-day operational expenses) and a capital works fund (for short and long-term future expenditure of a capital nature).
+There is an administrative fund for day-to-day operational expenses and a capital works fund for short and long-term future expenditure of a capital nature.

 Owners should pay close attention to the quality and finishes of a building as everything the scheme has to offer must be maintained eg. swimming pools, lifts, tennis courts, saunas etc.

-Owners corporations can vote to introduce a 'special levy' where there are insufficient funds to cover expenses such as large capital works or unforeseen work.
+Owners corporations can vote to introduce a 'special levy' when there are insufficient funds to cover expenses such as large capital works or unforeseen work.